Preparation and audit of charity accounts - an introduction

 Who should attend

-This introductory course is targeted at accountants and auditors with limited prior experience of charity accounts.
-A good understanding of general accounting principles is, however, required.
+This introductory course is targeted at accountants and auditors with limited prior experience of charity accounts and also charity staff who are new to finance and statutory reporting.
+An understanding of general accounting principles is assumed.

 Full speaker list

 Our group of presenters have worked across both the private and public sectors within external audit, financial accounting, management accounting and internal audit.
 They have experience both working in these fields and delivering seminars in the areas of governance, risk, value for money and fraud to managers with a broad range of backgrounds (financial and non-financial).